A visit to Totnes Rare Breeds Farm

 Totnes Rare Breeds Farm and Steam Train

 The Farm is a lovely small attraction that will take about an hour to visit.
-To make it a full day out buy a combined attraction ticket with South Devon Railway, which is just next door.
-The railway is hoping to reopen in July 2020.
-Keep an eye on my post about things to do in Devon in July for updates.
+To make it a full day out, buy a combined attraction ticket with South Devon Railway, which is just next door, and the Dartmoor Otters and Butterflies Sanctuary.
+This will be available from 17 May 2021.

 The cafe at Totnes Rare Breeds Farm sells cold food, cakes and light lunches including lunch boxes for kids.

 The cafe is outside the farm entrance.
 You can’t eat food inside the farm but there is a small picnic area next to the cafe.